LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### {method}_surveys_per_year (Site type file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See[surveys_per_year](#surveys_per_year-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single numeric value representing the number of required surveys per year for the specified method for the given site type.
+In this file, this is a single numeric value representing the number of required surveys per year for the specified method for every site of the given site type.

 This parameter can also be set in the following files: